-We use hay que + infinitive in order to say one must do something or it is necessary to do something.
+We use hay que in Spanish followed by an infinitive in order to say one must do something or it is necessary to do something.
 Look at these examples:

 Hay que llevar una vida sana.One must lead a healthy lifestyle.